tracy-burnett/dito-backend/README.md

 As of 2/21/2022, main branch code auto-deploys to api.xygil.net.
 But only skysnolimit08 has the ability to run migrations on the database it communicates with.

 ## Setup updated 3/7/2022
+(Note: I removed the mysqlclient package from Pipfile because it did not seem necessary and was causing problems for setup on Macs.
+Please let me know if this causes any problems down the line.)

 ### Prerequisites